kkrt-labs/zk-pig/docs/prover-inputs/prover-inputs-generation.md

 - **Account**: An entity in Ethereum that can hold ETH and interact with contracts, represented as an object in the state trie.
 - **Storage**: Key-value pairs representing data for smart contracts, stored in a dedicated MPT.
 - **Partial Pre-state**: The subset of the state required to execute a block successfully.
+- **Stateless**: Generally refers to EVM executions without access to a full blockchain state
 - **Witness**: Supplemental ancestor headers, smart contract codes, pre-state MPT nodes accessed during an EVM block execution.